Yedomon/sesamum101/README.md

 ### Hi-C Sequencing

 Two weeks-old flash frozen leaves from S. indicum cv.
 Goenbaek were shiped to Dovetails Genomics for both Chigaco and Hi-C libraries construction.
+The Chigaco library was performed following [Putnam et al. 2016](https://genome.cshlp.org/content/26/3/342.short) approach.
+Briefly, ...
+For the Hi-C library, ...
+Both Chigaco and Hi-c data were sequenced on NovaSeq 6000 using paired-end read length of 150 bp.